robofoxy/race_track_layer/README.md

 * Costmap cells are sorted with *bubble sort* algorithm with respect to their distances between midpoint of the footprint of the host.

-* Costs of sorted costmap cells are decreased from 240 to 40 in order.
+* Costs of sorted costmap cells decrease from 253 to 40 in order after 5/8 of the cells are filled with *inscribed cost*(253).

-## Screenshots
+## Screenshots (evolution of the code)

 Attention!
 Links may contain multiple images and last link is the most current.